 The reason for this scheme is best explained by an example.
-For a complex DataSet, the Data Organizer might have selected a large number of individual raw bias frames.
-The different bias frames are to be used to calibrate different frames, e.g. the science frames and the flat field frames.
-The Data Organizer determines and records this "purpose" of each bias frame, and this information is included in the DataSet and each SoF created from this DataSet.
-The FitsRouter directs all raw bias frames to the BiasPol Composite Actor.
-The SofSplitter then creates SoFs, one for the bias frames to be used for the science frames, and (possibly) separate ones for the flat field frames.
-The sph\zpl\master\bias recipe creates one master bias for each SoF, and the SofAccumulator then creates a SoF that contains all the products.
+For a complex dataset, the Data Organiser might have selected a large number of individual twilight flat fields.
+The different twilight flat fields are to be used to calibrate different science frames.
+The Data Organiser determines and records this "purpose" of each twilight flat field, and this information is included in the dataset and each SoF created from this dataset.
+The FitsRouter directs all the raw twilight flat field frames of the current dataset to the MasterSkyFlat Composite Actor.
+The SofSplitter then creates SoFs, one per science frame, for the twilight flat fields to be used for the science frames.
+The fors\img\sky\flat recipe creates one master flat field (and other products) for each SoF, and the SofAccumulator then creates a SoF that contains all the products.

-A RecipeExecuter actor is used in the workflow to run a single pipeline recipe (e.g. in the BiasPol actor the recipe sph\zpl\master\bias is executed).
-In order to configure the RecipeExecuters, one has to first use Open Actor to get to the level of the recipe executers (see Fig. 5.1).
+A RecipeExecuter actor is used in the workflow to run a single FORS pipeline recipe (e.g: in the MasterBias actor the recipe fors\bias is executed).
+In order to configure the RecipeExecuters, one has to first use Open Actor to get to the level of the recipe executors (see Fig. 8.1).

-In Figure 5.2 we show the "Edit parameters" window for a typical RecipeExecuter actor, which can be displayed by right-clicking on the actor and selecting Configure Actor.
+In Figure 8.2 we show the "Edit parameters" window for a typical RecipeExecuter actor, which can be displayed by right-clicking on the actor and selecting Configure Actor.
 In the following we describe in more detail the function of some of the parameters for a RecipeExecuter actor:

-- The "recipe" parameter states the pipeline recipe which will be executed. - The "mode" parameter has a pull-down menu allowing the user to specify the execution mode of the actor.
-The available options are: - Run: The pipeline recipe will be executed, possibly in Lazy Mode (see Section 5.2.4).
-This option is the default option.
+- The "recipe" parameter states the FORS imaging pipeline recipe which will be executed. - The "mode" parameter has a pull-down menu allowing the user to specify the execution mode of the actor.